ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 The data satisfies the ROCCC standard which means that it is reliable, original, comprehensive, current, and cited.

 #### Data Limitations
-The dataset contains some null values that were deleted and hence not used in the analysis.
+The dataset contained one null value that was deleted and hence not used in the analysis.

+### PROCESS
+This phase of the analysis process includes cleaning the data and making sure it is fit for purpose.
+As well as making any modifications necessary.